josevnz/tutorials/docs/MonitoringWithInfluxDB/README.md

 ### Connecting Prometheus with node-exporter

-Prometheus is in charge is collecting metrics from agents on our Linux machine and other servers.
+Prometheus is in charge is collecting metrics from agents on our Linux machine, like node-exporter, and other servers too!.
 Time to install it:

 ```shell
 curl --fail --silent --location --output ~/Downloads/prometheus-2.45.1.linux-amd64.tar.gz  https://github.com/prometheus/prometheus/releases/download/v2.45.1/prometheus-2.45.1.linux-amd64.tar.gz && echo OK|| echo FAIL